Constraining the AGN luminosity function from JWST with the X-ray Background: Relevant equations

 with the best-fitting parameters $L_*, \gamma_1, \gamma_2$ and $\phi_*$ being matched to observations, both separately at each redshift and globally across the range of redshifts considered.
 The best-fitting form of the luminosity function for the UV (ultraviolet) regime (with rest wavelength 912 \AA) over $z \sim 5-9$ is found to be in good agreement with multiband observational data.
 The total emissivity of the AGN in this regime at a given redshift is found by integrating over the luminosity function above a minimum value $L_{\rm min}$:

 and has units of ergs s $^{-1}$ Hz$^{-1}$ Mpc$^{-3}$.

-Using the best-fitting Spectral Energy Density (SED) template of the AGN emission, the above emissivity can be converted from the UV regime into the X-ray waveband(s).
-Following \citet{shen2020}, this is done by normalising a power-law X-ray SED template over the soft (0.5-2 keV) and hard (2-10 keV) X-ray regimes using the nonlinear $\alpha_{\rm ox}$ conversion factor.
-From this, the comoving X-ray emissivity can be computed as a function of redshift $z$ and used to define the cosmic X-ray background \citep[XRB;][]{shen2020, fauchergiguere2020}.
+Using the best-fitting SED template of the AGN emission, the above emissivity can be converted from the UV regime into the X-ray wave band(s). { This can be done in various ways, e.g., in \citet{shen2020}, it is done by normalizing a power-law X-ray SED template over the soft (0.5-2 keV) and hard (2-10 keV) X-ray regimes using the nonlinear $\alpha_{\rm ox}$ conversion factor}.
+From this, the comoving X-ray emissivity can be computed as a function of redshift $z$ and used to define the cosmic XRB \citep{shen2020, fauchergiguere2020}

 with units erg (or keV) cm$^{-2}$ s$^{-1}$ sr$^{-1}$ Hz$^{-1}$, and in which $z_{\rm min}$ and $z_{\rm max}$ are the minimum and maximum redshifts under consideration.
 In the above, the differential comoving volume element is denoted by